-Digital platforms have an important role in the age of new emergencies in African agriculture
+Digital platforms have an important role in African agriculture

 By Laura Crow, Senior Product Manager, M-Pesa